josd/os/README.md

 # arvol = plexus + nexus

-plexus is webized prolog and nexus is RDF core
+plexus is webized prolog and nexus is rdf core

 ## plexus